Updated June 27, 2023

 - Consult the people and approach the appropriate entities.

-- Add another feature if everything and output as per the agreement between developers and client.
+- Add another feature if everything and output are per the developer and client agreement.

 - Improvements have done after communication with the client.